VDA5050/VDA5050/VDA5050_EN.md

 8)	**is the received update a valid continuation of the previously completed order?**: Are `nodeId` and `sequenceId` of the first node of the received order update equal to `lastNodeId` and `lastNodeSequenceId`?
 The vehicle is not executing any actions anymore neither is it waiting for a continuation of the order (meaning that it has completed its base with all related actions and does not have a horizon).
 The order update is now accepted if it continues from the last traversed node, therefore the first node of the new base needs to match the vehicle's `lastNodeId` as well as `lastNodeSequenceId`.

-9)	populate/ append states	refers to the action-/node-/edgeStates.
+9)	populate/append states	refers to the action-/node-/edgeStates.

 ### 6.6.3 Order cancellation (by master control)